Are your email marketing formulas “intimate enough?”

 So it’s always better to take the services of email marketing service providers who’d help you track the open rates of your emails, replies, links clicked, bounce rates, unsubscribes and so much more.
 This is will help you come with better email copywriting tactics that are in keeping with the frame-of-mind of your target audience.

 So, that brings us to the bottom line.
-So, tell me, has your company ever indulged in frame-of-mind email marketing or something of a similar sort?
+So, tell me, has your company ever indulged in frame-of-mind email marketing formulas or something of a similar sort?
 If yes, how was your experience?

 Images: Author’s Own